hendersonhl/Poverty-Mapping/README.md

-# Poverty Mapping and Machine Learning
+# Poverty Mapping in the Age of Machine Learning

 Below is a list of the scripts created for this project and a description of each: